MikeTaylor/scottkit/manual/reference.md

-sophisticated vehicles and spells which return the player to a room that was specified earlier - for example, the `YOHO` spell in *Sorceror of Claymorgue Castle*, which moves you first to a destination, then back to where you first cast it (I think.)
+sophisticated vehicles and spells which return the player to a room that was specified earlier - for example, the `YOHO` spell in *Sorceror of Claymorgue Castle*, which moves you first to a destination, then back to where you first cast it (I think).

-=over 4

-=item *

-[Truth is, I'm not at all sure how the room-number slots are used; this facility is not used at all in *Adventureland*, which is the game I'm most familiar with; and looking at the reverse-engineered *Claymorgue* actions doesn't help much.]
+> Truth is, I'm not at all sure how the room-number slots are used; this facility is not used at all in *Adventureland*, which is the game I'm most familiar with; and looking at the reverse-engineered *Claymorgue* actions doesn't help much.

-=back

 There are four other elements of game state: the player's current room, indications of which of the sixteen counters and room-number